-- The Committee identified overuse of dehydration care that takes place in the emergency department setting as a potential unintended consequence of this measure. - This measure is currently in use for the CMS, Medicare Fee For Service Physician Feedback Program / Value-Based Payment Modifier, Quality and Resource Use Reports (QRUR).
+- The Committee identified overuse of dehydration care that takes place in EDs as a potential unintended consequence of this measure. - This measure is currently in use for the CMS Medicare Fee For Service Physician Feedback Program / Value-Based Payment Modifier, Quality and Resource Use Reports (QRUR).